CViniciusSDias/audio-subtitle-generator/README.md

 ### Example:

-The following example will generate the subtitle subtitle.srt inside /path based on the audio.mp3 file in the same path:
+The following example will generate the subtitle file `subtitle.srt` inside the current directory based on the `audio.mp3` file in the same path:

 ```shell
 php generate-subtitle \